carykh/jumpcutter/README.md

 can use it EVEN IF they don't have Python and all those libraries.
 Jabrils recommended this to me.
 However, my pyinstaller build did not work. :( HELP

+There might be updates in this repository.
+If you have git installed, the easiest way to update is by doing ``git pull`` in a command prompt or terminal.
 ## Building with nix
 `nix-build` to get a script with all the libraries and ffmpeg, `nix-build -A bundle` to get a single binary.

-### Note to users:
-There might be updates in this repository.
-If you have git installed, the easiest way to update is by doing ``git pull`` in a command prompt or terminal.